elsampsa/cutefront/docs/cheatsheet.rst

 Python vs JS Cheatsheet
 =======================

-*This cheat-sheet is handy for all of you who throttle between python and javascript*
+Nowadays your AI buddy remembers the syntax for you.
+However, this section might come handy for python developers (like myself).

 None
 ----